Spoonail-Iroiro/gmaginai-l/docs/USAGE.md

 ## Update Mod Loader `maginai`
 Updating `maginai` is the same as installing.
-`gmaginai-l` retrieves the version information of `maginai` automatically and the version selecter points the latest version by default, so you just need to click 'Install/Update maginai' to update `maginai` to the latest.
+`gmaginai-l` retrieves the version information of `maginai` automatically and the version selecter points the latest version by default.
+Simply click 'Install/Update maginai' to update `maginai` to the latest.

-All mods you installed are migrated automatically, so you don't need to do anything else!
+All installed mods are migrated automatically, so there's no need for any additional actions on your part!

 ## Install Mods
 First, you should get a mod from [Discord (CoAW modding)](https://discord.gg/RgYrD3uPZM) or another source.
 [README of maginai](https://discord.gg/RgYrD3uPZM) also has a mods list.

-Now, as an example, let's try installing a sample mod, which just logs a message "sample modがロードされました" when the game starts.
+Now, as an example, let's try installing a sample mod that logs a message "Loaded 'sample' mod." when the game starts.
 Download the distribution zip file from the following link.

 https://drive.google.com/file/d/1dYoioGayloWRBwKY3CJtLIMJibTxRKb7/view?usp=drive_link

-\* The download button is in the top-right corner.
+\* The download button is located in the top-right corner.

-We have a mod now, so select 'Mods' page from the left sidebar on `gmaginai-l`.
+Once you have downloaded the mod, navigate to the 'Mods' page in the left sidebar of `gmaginai-l`.

 ![mods-first](image/mods-first.png)

-Click 'Install/Update' to open the install dialog.
+Click 'Install/Update' to open the installation dialog.

 ![mods-1](image/mods-1.png)

-We have two ways to install: (A) from a distribution zip file and (B) from `init.js` in the mod's main folder.
+We have two ways to install: (A) from the distribution zip file and (B) from `init.js` in the mod's main folder.
-The former is easier, but depending on the situation, it might be unavailable (e.g. The mod distributor packs their mod with a format other than zip).
+The former is easier, but depending on the circumstances, it might be unavailable (e.g. The mod distributor packs their mod with a format other than zip).

 ### (A) From Distribution Zip File
 Click 'OK' button on the dialog and select the distribution zip file of the mod.